ADVOCATING FOR SENIORS

 SENIOR RALLY DAY

 The Senior Rally Day event is held in May of each year and coincides with Older Americans Month.
-It is designed to demonstrate that seniors count by raising awareness among legislators and the Governor of senior issue as well as advocate for senior issues.
+It is designed to demonstrate that seniors count by raising awareness of senior issues among legislators and the Governor.